plotfi/llvm-pi/README.md

 The following step by step guide will show how to cross-build the llvm-test-suite for the Raspberry Pi 4.
 For step on how to setup the Raspberry Pi 4 itself for on-device runs of the llvm-test-suite, please seem [README-RPI4.md](README-RPI4.md).

+If you'd like to see more detailed steps that can be reproduced outside of the Docker environment on Ubuntu 20.04 see [README-OLD.md](README-OLD.md).

 ## Pre Step

 This repo is synced with the docker repo at https://hub.docker.com/r/plotfi/llvm-pi.